Software and Mind by Andrei Sorin — related articles

 A summary of Popper’s principles of demarcation

 This article is a brief discussion of the principles of demarcation between science and pseudoscience developed by philosopher Karl Popper.
-The full discussion can be found in my book, Software and Mind, in chapter 3, Pseudoscience (available as a free downloadable extract at the book’s website, www.softwareandmind.com.)
+The full discussion can be found in my book, Software and Mind, in the section “Popper’s Principles of Demarcation” in chapter 3.
+(The book, as well as individual chapters and sections, can be downloaded free at www.softwareandmind.com.)

 It must be stressed from the start that, while associated largely with scientific theories, the principles of demarcation are useful in any domain: business, politics, social issues, and even personal affairs.
 These principles provide a simple and reliable method for determining whether a given activity is rational or whether it is a worthless pursuit.
 Thus, the term “theory” must be interpreted here as any idea, assertion, method, or claim.
 Popper himself recognized the value of his principles outside the domain of science.
 The principles, however, have become even more important in the last few decades.
 As our world is becoming more and more complex, we are increasingly facing situations – in matters of health, education, work, technology, politics, investments, purchases – where a decision must be made even while knowing little in a particular field.
 In these situations we are liable to fall victim to irrational thinking and fallacious arguments; for example, we are liable to assess an idea by its popularity or by its promotion, rather than by its usefulness.
 Popper’s principles show us how to assess an idea logically, and help us to recognize mistaken ideas in any field.